elitaldev/lunaria/README.md

 - I required an easy-to-read, dependable website that delivers clear information about menu options and opening times.
-- Location of the shop must be visible and social media links available.
+- Location of the clinic must be visible and social media links available.
-- The retro aesthetic of SCOOPS is to be carried on throughout the website with the use of consistent, clean design and use of graphics and colour to evoke an emotional and familiar connection for the user.
+- clean and simple design and use of graphics and colour to motivate the user.
-- Pricing within the menu page is to be transparent and simple.
+- Pricing within the pricelist page is to be transparent and simple.
 - Mobile responsiveness is an essential feature required for this website.

 ### **2. Scope**

-The SCOOPS site must be available on a wide range of devices due to the varied range of customer ages.
-A large portion of their client base is the retired, over-60 age group, comprising mostly of grandparents bringing their grandchildren out for a weekly treat.
-SCOOPS provides a comfortable, no-fuss, homely environment for its dine-in patrons and they wished for this to be reflected in the website.
+A large portion of their clients are young women age 20 to 40 who are looking for the best treatments and they want to prevent pf any kind of damage and wrinkle to their skin, and they want to spend an hour calmly in quite place, feeling relax.

 - The site is to contain only essential information, presented in a similar fashion and layout.
 - Text must be clear and legible on any sized device to allow the user instant access to the menu, location, and opening times.
 - A brief history of the business is to be included on the landing page.
-- For future development, an ordering system for party/catering requests will be included.
-Also, a large gallery page featuring images of the ice cream flavours, sundae specials, and candid shots of customers and staff.
+- For future development, the testimonials page ahs focused on befor and after the treatment so clients can introduce lunaria to their friends.

 ### **3. Structural**